NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ### Final Beat
-Owns one set of test.
-Returns *ONLY* that.
+Owns one set of text.
 A next beat will not be defined.
-This exists on the assumption that the story never needs to end on a choice or branch beat.
-That should be easy enough to achieve, but if a story should require ending on a choice or branch beat, a final beat is allowed to return an empty string, and the UI could respond appropriately to that.
+All scenes MUST end on a final beat.
+This limitation exists on the assumption that the story never needs to end on a choice or branch beat.
+That should be easy enough to achieve, but if a story should require ending on a choice or branch beat, a final beat is allowed to return an empty string.
+A UI could respond to empty strings by automatically calling `advancedScene` again.

 ```typescript
 {